pyccel.ast.numpyext module#

 *args (tuple of TypedAstNode) – The arguments passed to the function.

-- property is_elemental#
+- property is_elementalView on GitHub#

 Whether the function acts elementwise on an array argument.